 Quick Context: Deduction vs. Exemption

 A deduction reduces your taxable income, while an exemption makes certain types of income entirely tax-free.
-Both lower your tax bill but work differently.
+Both lower your tax bill but work differently in practice.

 - Encourages Savings: Deductions on investments like PPF or National Savings Certificates (NSC) motivate people to save for their future.